-If a formal appeal is submitted, as part of due process, the following steps should be used in any formal complaint or appeal, with the exception of a Title IX complaint, which follows Policy and Procedure 206.
+If a formal appeal is submitted, as part of due process, the following steps should be used in any formal complaint or appeal, with the exception of a Title IX complaint, which follow policy 216, 217, and 218.

 - 1. The individual must present the complaint verbally or written within five business days of the alleged incident to the Vice Chancellor for Academics, Vice Chancellor for Facilities, or Chancellor.
 The individual receiving the complaint verbally should document the discussion in full. - 2.
 The College has five business days in which to investigate and respond in written form.